Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Boulder Shack Climbing Gym – Southampton

 The first thing we noticed about Boulder Shack Climbing Gym was their dedication to getting as many different demographics into climbing as possible.
 The bouldering gym runs regular induction classes for adults, introducing them both to the climbing centre and rock climbing in general.
 Boulder Shack also runs a wide range of classes for kids, including holiday climbing programmes and junior climbing taster sessions.
-They are also fantastic for competitions, and as a dedicated bouldering venue, there’s more than enough space to develop and improve as a beginner to bouldering.
+They are also fantastic for competitions, and as a dedicated venue to bouldering walls, there’s more than enough space to develop and improve as a beginner to bouldering.

 “Here at Boulder Shack we make climbing activities as approachable and as fun as possible in a relaxed and inclusive atmosphere.
 We are a community supported climbing wall that thrives by making the priorities of our customers our own.